Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 simulations.
 The freezing ice state by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !

-Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E algorithm (Ref.
+Methane hydrate simulations are executed by the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).
 As natural resources, however, methane is known environmentally a substance of 20-60 times much more harzardous than carbon dioxide.
 The methane that is once mined and burnt in air should be confined back to the deep earth interior.